Congrats to the 2020 Alumni Headed to Full-Time Service!

-- What support will I need?
+- What support will I need to be successful?

 What Programs Exist?

 Post-grad volunteer programs abound!
-And many Loyola alumni/a can share with you their very positive experiences with various volunteer programs.
+And many Loyola alumni/a can share with you their positive experiences with various volunteer programs.
 There are a few resources to help you explore post-grad volunteer programs:

 - Our office carries many materials from different programs for you to browse.
-Two web resources we recommend are:
+Two web resources we recommend are

 - Want to have a representative come to talk from a particular program?
 Contact us.

 - CSA staff regularly meets one-on-one with students thinking about service opportunities.
 Contact us to set up an appointment, no matter if you just want to know more or are ready to start applying!